ARCH Housing Trust Fund

 Homeownership Projects

-1_MF HTF Checklist v1.0 (note applicants should omit checklist items not applicable to homeownership)
+MF HTF Checklist (note applicants should omit checklist items not applicable to homeownership)

-Developer Fee Schedule: Current ARCH Developer Fee Limit
+Developer Fee Schedule: 2026 ARCH Developer Fee Limit Policy and Developer Fee Calculator

-Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions about the Trust Fund, (425) 305-5364
+Please contact Chris Keenan at ARCH to set up a pre-application meeting, or with any further questions about the Trust Fund, (425) 229-6635

 Housing Stability Program

-Bellevue is making up to $20M available from the Housing Stability Program (HSP) for capital awards and operating, maintenance, and services awards for HSP eligible projects.
-The Housing Stability Program invests capital funding into targeted affordable and supportive housing developments in Bellevue that serve the city’s most vulnerable residents and funds services critical for stable living.
+The Housing Stability Program (HSP) invests capital funding into targeted affordable and supportive housing developments in Bellevue that serve the city’s most vulnerable residents, and funds services critical for stable living.
+The 2026 RFP for the Housing Stability Program makes up to $13,950,000 available from sales tax revenue authorized under RCW 82.14.530 and approved by Bellevue City Council.
+Applicants can request funding for capital investment and/or for building-related operations, maintenance and services (OMS) in the City of Bellevue.
 HSP awards, funded by a local sales tax and as required by RCW 82.14.530, must support units for households earning up to 60% AMI and be set-aside for populations limited to:

 Persons with behavioral health disabilities